CC4K/LINFO1104-TwitOZ/README.md

 5 May 2023.

-### Compiling the project
+### Commands

+To compile:
-You just need to do the command make and that will automatically compile all the files .oz, including extensions's files.
+    make (automatically compile all the files .oz, including extensions's files.)

+To clean:
+    - make clean (clean the ./bin folder that contains all the binary files (.ozf files))
+    - make clean_historic (clean the ./historic_user folder that contains all the historic of the user)
+    - make clean_all (clean both)

+To run:
+    make run [option] (see option below in section 'Running the app')

+To have help:
+    make help (gives a message that contains all the information to compile and run the project)

 ### Running the app